BensGits/Ansible-mc-series/02-Configuring managed nodes/remote-config.md

-**Setting up remote ansible server**
+**Setting up remote ansible server & Connect via VScode/ssh-client**
 1. Configure remote ssh on vscode with user as ubuntu
+2. Create user(ansible), assign sudoer & NO PASSWD
-2. Log into the remote server as ubuntu and switch user to ansible
+3. Log into the remote server as ubuntu and switch user to ansible

         $ sudo su - ansible
-3. Create .ssh directory in the home of ansible
+4. Create .ssh directory in the home of ansible

         $ sudo mkdir .ssh
         $ sudo chown -R ansible:ansible .ssh
-4. Copy the authorized keys from the home of ubuntu to the home of ansible
+5. Copy the authorized keys from the home of ubuntu to the home of ansible
   - cd into the .ssh directory and run the command below.

         $ sudo cp /home/ubuntu/.ssh/authorized_keys .